feldroop/genedex/ROADMAP.md

 ### Nice to have, but low priority

-- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
 - gate rayon/OpenMP usage behind feature flag
+- API to use batched search with cursors
+- type-erase index storage type and choose automatically for text size (does that work with savefile?)
 - optional functionality for text recovery
-- text sampled suffix array (optionally with text ids and other annotations)
+- text sampled suffix array (with text ids and optionally other annotations)
+- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)

 ### Large topics, might never happen

-- optimizations for highly repetitive texts such as run length encoding
 - FMD-Index
 - word-based FM-Indices
+- optimizations for highly repetitive texts such as run length encoding
+- ropeBWT/dynamic FM-Index